CFPB Strips Some Consumer Protections For Payday Loans

 "The CFPB's action will ensure that essential credit continues to flow to communities and consumers across the country, which is especially important in these unprecedented times," said D. Lynn DeVault, chairman of the Community Financial Services Association of America, an industry trade group.

-Consumer groups blasted the content of the new rule and its timing during a pandemic that's put tens of millions of people out of work.
+Consumer groups blasted the content of the new rule and its timing during a pandemic that has put tens of millions of people out of work.

 "There is never a good time to enable predatory loans carrying 400% interest rates, but this is the worst possible time," said Mike Calhoun, president of the Center for Responsible Lending.
 "The pain caused by the CFPB gutting the payday rule will be felt most by those who can least afford it, including communities of color who are disproportionately targeted by payday lenders."